ilkkamtk/WSK/Week2/JS-recap5.md

 3. Error Handling.
 Practice error handling while using the Fetch API
     - Attempt to make a GET request to a non-existent URL (e.g., `https://reqres.in/api/unknown/23`).
     - Handle the error using [try/catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) blocks.
-    - Also try other methods (POST, PUT, DELETE)
     - Log an error message to the console in case of an error.
     - 4p